The case studies and articles below show what can happen when we understand what really matters to people.

 I was prescribed painkillers that made me feel drowsy and tired.

-I was referred to a Social Prescribing Link Worker, Charlie, who was the first person in a long time to ask me ‘What's important to you?’ and ‘What’s the change you wanted to feel?’
+I was referred to a Social Prescribing Link Worker, Charlie, who was the first person in a long time to ask me "What matters to you?" and "What’s the change you want to feel?"

 Together we sat down over a few weeks and worked through my Personalised Care and Support plan, which enabled me to explore all aspects of my life and to really understand what mattered to me.